 Woking

 § This page gives an overview of the Woking local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Woking, in central Surrey, is a modern town with a busy centre, theatres, galleries, and shopping complexes.
 The Basingstoke Canal flows through, with waterside walks and nature reserves.
 Villages and suburbs such as Pyrford and Byfleet add local charm, while Horsell Common provides heathland and woodland.
 Woking is also known for its connections to H.G.
 Wells’ War of the Worlds.
 Its geography is defined by suburban communities, canals, commons, and green corridors.

-The administrative boundary of Woking can be viewed on OpenStreetMap: District Boundary of Woking.
+The administrative boundary of Woking can also be viewed on OpenStreetMap: District Boundary of Woking.

 Key Facts about Woking